ekuns/getdata_assignment/README.md

 The processing script `run_analysis.R` requires no arguments.
 Since it clears its environment before it runs, it does not depend on what was previously loaded in the environment.
-There are no external R scripts.
+There are no additional or external R scripts.
 All of the processing code is in one script.
 Therefore, you can run the processing script with this command:

 ```R
 source("run_analysis.R")